 CD Recording Available?

-Not yet.
-The first movement of this piece was recorded by the Sydney Conservatorium of Music Wind Symphony for future release.
+The first movement of this piece was recorded by the Sydney Conservatorium of Music Wind Symphony and was released.